ja9yoonkim/ja9yoonkim.github.io/_news/announcement_4.md

 ---
 layout: post
 date: 2024-01-26
-title:  Pension Systems Revisited in the Age of Automation and a Greying Economy, R&R
+title:  Pension Systems Revisited in the Age of Automation and a Greying Economy
-author: Joint work with <a href="https://dwlee05.github.io">Dongwoo Lee</a>, R&R in the <em> Journal of Economic Behavior & Organization </em>
+author: Joint work with <a href="https://dwlee05.github.io">Dongwoo Lee</a>,
+***R&R Journal of Economic Behavior & Organization***
 inline: false
 related_posts: false
 ---